PREPARING FOR OUR RESURRECTION

 The remainder of the spirit world, where most people are, is not “Heaven.”
 It is where people go after they die.
 Decent, God-fearing people go to communities of decent people like themselves.
 Truly wicked people go to one of the areas that also contain people like themselves.

 But Heaven, Mount Zion, is the city of the Living God.
 It is the heavenly Jerusalem, the city of the living God.
 It is the Church of Christ, the place of the holy angels, of Jesus, of the spirits of righteous people made perfect, of the atoning blood.
 We already are there, if we are abiding in Christ.
 Mount Zion is the new Jerusalem that will come down out of Heaven through the new sky to be installed forever on the new earth.
 This will take place after the last resurrection.

 The new Jerusalem is the government of the Kingdom of God.
 It will govern the people from the nations who are saved.

 Since our goal is to attain to the first resurrection, we might say that in that sense, salvation is resurrection.

 Let me qualify this just a bit.
-All members of God's elect, those whom God has called to be a member of the Body of Christ, the royal priesthood, together compose Mount Zion, the government of the Kingdom of God.
-These are God's Israel, whether Jewish or Gentile by physical birth.
+All members of God’s elect, those whom God has called to be members of the Body of Christ, the royal priesthood, together compose Mount Zion, the government of the Kingdom of God.
+These are God’s Israel, whether Jewish or Gentile by physical birth.